Dionne Warwick is a Icon Who Doesn’t Need to Be Made Over

 Fans will get a glimpse into Warwick herself – Charismatic, outspoken, and stylish as she fondly looks back on her New Jersey roots singing in church, touring the South with Sam Cooke at the height of Jim Crow and fighting back against racist humiliation on a daily basis.
 Not to mention, all those Bacharach and David hits taking her to Europe, where she discovered haute couture with Marlene Dietrich and how her music bridged cultural divides.

-Warwick’s testimonies are fabulously complemented with tales from Bacharach, Gladys Knight , Stevie Wonder, Elton John, Quincy Jones, Alicia Keys, Bill Clinton, Carlos Santana, and Warwick’s cousin, the late Whitney Houston.
+Warwick’s testimonies are fabulously complimented with tales from Bacharach, Gladys Knight , Stevie Wonder, Elton John, Quincy Jones, Alicia Keys, Bill Clinton, Carlos Santana, and Warwick’s cousin, the late Whitney Houston.

-It’s always nice to learn that those whose music we admire are human beings that live synonymously with their lyrics they sing.
-Dionne Warwick represents the best of us in every since of the word and it’s nice to see her finally her due.
+It’s always nice to learn that those whose music we admire are human beings that live synonymously with the lyrics they sing.
+Dionne Warwick represents the best of us in every since of the word and it’s nice to see her finally get her due.